 - transmission oil

-There is a 10 gallon limit from household do-it-yourself generators only.
+There is up to a 10 gallon limit from household do-it-yourself generators only.
 Do not use bleach, antifreeze or pesticide bottles to transport your used motor oil as this is hazardous and will contaminate the oil.
 Containers must have a lid and pourable spout.
 Buckets or pails of any size are not acceptable.

 Unacceptable materials are: